 Volunteers are also involved in wildlife monitoring across the Matobo Hills region and sometimes further afield.
 Large predators (specifically spotted and brown hyena and leopard) are closely monitored after being humanely trapped and fitted with satellite tracking collars.
 This work is not only fascinating and exciting to be involved in, but has a real conservation impact as it contributes to scientific understanding of these species in this important area.

 Chipangali Wildlife Orphanage needs your help!
-If you’d like to get involved and be a part of this amazing project, or if you’d like to find out more, CLICK HERE.
+If you’d like to get involved and be a part of this amazing project, find out more about volunteering at Chipangali here.
+You can also find more Wildlife Care & Rehabilitation Projects and start your application today.